Richard Sherman back to the Seahawks? He’d reportedly be open to it

 Asked to rate on a scale of 1-10 “how crazy would it be” of Sherman returning to the Seahawks, Pelissero said five.

-That may not be too high, but as Pelissero noted, the thought is the relationship between the Seahawks and Sherman was amicable at the end, despite some rocky moments at times during his last few seasons, particularly in 2016.
+That may not be too high, but as Pelissero noted, the thought is the relationship between the Seahawks and Sherman was amicable at the end, despite some rocky moments during his last few seasons, particularly in 2016.
 Amicable enough not to rule out a reunion.

 “This is not like Earl Thomas, where it became acrimonious at the (end),’’ Pelissero said.